Camille Kostek Throws Her Leg Into The Air While Rocking A Bodysuit

 “Wish I was gronk,” expressed a fourth Instagram user.

-Camille and Rob Gronkowski have been dating since around 2015 or 2016, and they met while she was cheerleading and Rob was still playing football.
+Camille and Rob Gronkowski have been dating since around 2015 or 2016.
+They met while she was a cheerleader and Rob was still playing football.
 They seem to be happy together after all these years, although it’s hard to know if they’ll ever be taking the next step in their relationship.

 In addition, the model shared another update a month ago where she showed off her dance moves.
 This time, she was seen rocking a pair of tight yoga pants.
-Camille held a copy of a Sports Illustrated magazine, and paired the pants with an oversized sweater.
+Camille held a copy of a Sports Illustrated magazine and paired the pants with an oversized sweater.
 The sweater was black, white, and blue.
 The video clip was all about showing off her personality, as she made silly faces and danced throughout.